vasilyev-maksim/PHP-Property-Value-Accumulation-Trait/README.md

 ```
 If property's getter method is implemented *getAccumulated* method will use it to get poperty's value.
 *$args* array will be passed as arguments to the getter method.
-You can change accumulating order passing 1 (straight) or 0 (reverse) as *getAccumulated* method's third argument.
+You can change accumulating order passing 1 (straight) or 0 (reverse) third argument.
-Also you can specify whether to accumulate only unique values passing 1 as *getAccumulated* method's fourth argument.
+Also you can specify whether to accumulate only unique values passing 1 as fourth argument.

 ## Example
 ```
 class A{
 	use PropertyValueAccumulation;

-	protected static $arrayProp = ['a','b'];
+	protected static $arrayProp = ['a','b','c'];
 	protected static $arrayPropWithGetter = [1,2];
 	protected static $strProp = 'x';